Taking popular heartburn drugs for prolonged periods has been linked to serious kidney problems, including kidney failure.

 Patients should be cautioned to tell their doctors if they’re taking PPIs and only use the drugs when necessary.

 More than 15 million Americans suffering from heartburn, ulcers and acid reflux have prescriptions for PPIs, which bring relief by reducing gastric acid.

 Many millions more purchase the drugs over-the-counter and take them without being under a doctor’s care.

-For more information about kidney health, please see recent studies about new high blood pressure guideline that could help reduce kidney disease, and results showing this FDA-approved drug could protect kidney health in people with diabetes.
+For more information about kidney health, please see recent studies about why processed foods trigger chronic kidney disease and results showing that this diabetes drug may help slow down chronic kidney disease.